 The models began strutting backstage in a flurry of spots and stripes, but Werner was nowhere to be seen.
 Typical.
-He was probably hitting on some shiny, young thing.
+He was probably hitting on some shiny, new thing.

 But the rush was a good excuse for Blaine to take his leave from the journalists.

-He looked around, impatiently searching for someone he’d lost.
-Several people he didn’t know congratulated him on Tybalt’s success.
+He looked around impatiently, searching for someone.
+Several people he didn’t know sidled over and congratulated him on Tybalt’s success.
 It was obvious they didn’t know who he was.
 They simply recognised him from being on stage earlier.

-Humans needed little excuse to take a closer look at Blaine- like he was an exotic caged beast.
+People needed little excuse to take a closer look- like he was some exotic caged beast.

-Switching on the charm, he thanked them all graciously but didn’t concern himself with introductions.
-If he didn’t know them, they probably weren’t important.
+Switching on the charm, he thanked them all but didn’t concern himself with introductions.
+If he didn’t know them, they weren’t worth knowing.

-Periodically flashing his winning smile, he kept conversation to a minimum while scouring the gallery.
+Flashing his winning smile, he kept conversation to a bare minimum while scouring the gallery.

 “Leito,” Blaine whispered.

-Chatting with a group of actors, he was clearly in no hurry to move.
+He was conversing with convivial ease to an entourage of immaculately dressed actors, clearly in no hurry to move.
 But Blaine had met his small talk quota for the day, so he pretended to bump into someone he knew on his way over.

 "Oui, c’était magnifique!"
-He exclaimed in flawless French, interrupting the man mid-apology.
-“Thank you very much for coming!”
+He exclaimed in flawless French, grabbing some random man by the shoulders.
+“Thank you so much for coming!”

-The confusion on the man’s face was laughable.
+The confusion contorting the random’s face was laughable.
 “Hey guy.
 You must’ve mistaken me for someone else.
 I’m just a lighting tech.”

 But Blaine ignored him and shook his hand with exaggerated enthusiasm, following-up with a tirade of positive generic French statements for good measure.

-Out of the corner of his eye, he could see Leito shaking his head incredulously as he made his way over to them.
-“I’ll take it from here,” he assured the technician who, looking even more confused than before, left them to it.
+Out of the corner of his eye, he could see Leito shaking his head with incredulity as he made his way over to them.
+“I’ll take it from here,” he assured the technician who, looking even more baffled than before, left them to it.

-“Nice,” Leito said, his onyx eyes glowering.
-“Why do you always have to be such a dick?”
+“Nice,” Leito snorted, his onyx eyes glowering.
+“Must you insist on always being a dick?”

-Blaine ran his fingers irritably through his thick hair.
-“You know I can’t stand actors.
-Talking to them is too much like work, and I’m officially off duty.”
+Blaine adjusted his shirt collar with a smug smirk.
+“God made me this way.
+Besides, you know I can’t stand actors.
+Talking to them is too much like work, and as of now I’m officially off duty.”

 Eyes fixated on the joint, Blaine gave his friend a lopsided grin.
 “Are we going to smoke that shit or what?”